leucos/ansible-tuto/step-10/README.md

         - name: restart haproxy
           action: service name=haproxy state=restarted

-Sounds familiar no ?
+Looks familiar, isn't it?
 The only new module here is `template`, which has the same arguments as `copy`.
 We also restrict this playbook to the group `haproxy`.

 And now... let's try this out.
 Since our inventory contains only hosts necessary for the cluster, we don't need to limit the host list and can even run both playbooks.
-Well, tio tell the truth, we must run both of them at the same time, since the haproxy playbook requres facts _from_ the two webservers.
+Well, to tell the truth, we must run both of them at the same time, since the haproxy playbook requres facts _from_ the two webservers.
 TODO: This is annoying.
 Find a way.

     $ ansible-playbook -i step-10/hosts step-10/apache.yml step-10/haproxy.yml